-- 1. Although the four objectives are the only matters that the licensing authority may take into account when making licensing decisions, as a public body the licensing authority is also required: - (1) Under the Crime and Disorder Act 1998 to have due regard of the crime and disorder implications of any of its decisions, including the adoption of this policy; - (2) To implement the Licensing Act in a manner consistent with the Human Rights Act 1998 by giving due consideration to the rights contained in the European Convention on Human Rights and Fundamental Freedoms; - (3) To implement the Licensing Policy in a manner consistent with its equality scheme under the Race Relations (Amendment) Act 2000). - 2.
-This policy also integrates with other Council policies and strategies such as: - (1) Corporate Plan 2009 2014 - (2) Watford Community Plan 2006 2026 - (3) 24-hour strategy for the town centre 2008 - (4) Local Development Framework Core Strategy (Family Friendly Town Centre) - (5) Safer Watford Community Safety Plan - 3.
-During the life of this policy the licensing authority is also likely to work closely with the Police and Crime Commissioner for Hertfordshire, and the county's Director of Public Health.
-Reducing alcohol-related harm is a feature of the Hertfordshire Joint Strategic Needs Assessment (see http://atlas.hertslis.org/IAS/hwb/priorities/alcohol.html).
+- 1. Although the four objectives are the only matters that the licensing authority may take into account when making licensing decisions, as a public body the licensing authority is also required: - Under the Crime and Disorder Act 1998 to have due regard of the crime and disorder implications of any of its decisions, including the adoption of this policy; - (2) To implement the Licensing Act in a manner consistent with the Human Rights Act 1998 by giving due consideration to the rights contained in the European Convention on Human Rights and Fundamental Freedoms; - (3) To implement the Licensing Policy in a manner consistent with its equality scheme under the Equality Act 2010. - 2.
+This policy will also integrate with other Council policies and strategies such as: - (1) Watford Borough Council's Corporate Plan to 2020 - (2) Watford Local Plan 2006-2031 Part 1 Core Strategy - (3) Protecting Our Communities & Managing Crime 2018 - (4) Cultural Plan 2018 TBC - (5) Town Centre Vision 2018 TBC